AmeeraKT/e-commerce-app/README.md

                                       </button>
               </html>

         b.
-Create a new view function to add a new mood entry to the database.
+Create a new view function to add a new product entry to the database.

             1. I imported the following in views.py
                <html>